Darby Man Charged With First Degree Murder In Connection To Springfield Road Rage Shooting

 “To kill that guy because he was just driving a little slowly, these criminals just basically deserve anything they get.
 The worse, the better,” he added.

-Stay with CBSPhilly.com for updates on this developing story.MORE NEWS: Nearly 50 Million People Will Travel At Least 50 Miles For 4th Of July, AAA Says
+Stay with CBSPhilly.com for updates on this developing story.MORE NEWS: Philadelphia Weather: Holiday Weekend Forecast Could Bring Severe Weather To Delaware Valley

 CBS3’s Jan Carabeo and Madeleine Wright contributed to this report.